rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 \end{bmatrix} \\
 $$

-When applying a translation to a 3D object by $\langle m,n,p \rangle$, we need to add a fourth dimension so that each point becomes $(x,y,z,1)$.
+When we want to apply the 3D translation $\langle m,n,p \rangle$ in all three dimensions, we need to add a fourth dimension so that each point becomes $(x,y,z,1)$.
 Then the matrix calculation becomes:
 $$\begin{bmatrix}
     1 & 0 & 0 & m \\
     0 & 1 & 0 & n \\